 - 1. In general, it is preferable to perform all work with hazardous chemicals in a fume hood.
-Sash height should be kept as low as possible to avoid the escape of vapors, gases and particulates. - Use a fume hood when working with materials which are toxic by inhalation. - 2.
+Sash height should be kept as low as possible to avoid the escape of vapors, gases and particulates. - 2.
 Supplemental equipment such as blast shields should be used when working with chemicals or processes that may result in explosions or pressure releases. - 3.
 Consider the use of a glove box, toxic gas cabinet or other local exhaust in order to further contain hazards as appropriate.